XanaduAI/flamingpy/README.md

 ## Threshold estimations for concatenated quantum codes
 FT-Stack simulates all the error-correction steps (encoding, decoding, recovery, success check) for concatenated measurement-based quantum-error-correcting codes.
 Among these are CV-DV codes, whose inner encoding can be GKP states uniquely, or hybrid variations consisting of both Gaussian states and GKP states.
 The package is conveniently modularized, allowing the user to easily swap encodings, decoders, and other features, and provides a host of visual tools for ease of verifying correctness.

+## Quick installation
+(pre-compiled libraries)

+> Coming soon ...

-## Installation
+## Installation from source
+(advanced users)

-To run FT-Stack you will need C/C++ compilers and Python virtual env, which have been appropriately set up.
+To modify and run FT-Stack you will need appropriately configured C/C++ compilers and Python virtual environments.
 Follow these recommended steps for a full installation:

-> If you have already set up a virtual env and C/C++ compilers, you can skip Steps 1-4 below.

 1. Clone `ft-stack` through the Code tab above.

-2. If never done before, you will need to download and install C/C++ compilers.
-Windows users should install minimally Visual Studio C/C++ compilers and toolset -- 2019 version and above are recommended.
-Go to this [link](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) to set up a minimal Visual Studio 2022 installation -- downloading IDEs and other tools are optional.
-Non-Windows users can install GNU compilers.
+2. Clean installation and configuration of compilers and Python envs are achievable through terminal command lines.
+While Windows users can rely on Visual Studio C/C++ and/or MinGW compilers and prompts for such purpose, we recommend all Windows/MacOS/Linux users use BASH to avoid known path setting and compilation issues.
+BASH is natively available for non-Windows users -- they can now **open a shell** and skip the rest of this installation step.

+    We recommend Windows 10 users use WSL 2.
+If you never used WSL, first, make sure Windows is updated.
+Open **Turn Windows feature on or off** and mark **Virtual Machine Platform** and **Windows Subsystem for Linux**.
+Click OK and await instructions to restart your machine.
+Now from the Windows Store find and install Ubuntu app (you may choose other Linux distros if you wish).
+Open a Windows PowerShell as an administrator and issue `wsl --set-version Ubuntu 2` (replacing Ubuntu with distro you have selected).
+You can now open and enjoy a native BASH through WSL 2.

+3. If you have already set up C/C++ compilers, you can skip this step.
+Ubuntu users (including WSL 2 clients) simply run the following in BASH:
+    ```bash
+    sudo apt update
+    sudo apt upgrade
+    sudo apt-get install build-essential
+    ```
+    Other users need to get C/C++ compilers through their own package installers.

-3. If never done before, you will need to set up your Python interpreter and customized virtual envs.
-We strongly recommend using miniconda for this purpose, which can be installed through this [link](https://docs.conda.io/en/latest/miniconda.html).
+4. If you have already set up Python interpreters and customized virtual envs, you can skip this step.
+We strongly recommend using miniconda for configuring envs, which can be installed in BASH following this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
-4. Open a shell terminal.
-For Windows users, we recommend **x64 Native Tools prompt**, which can be searched and accessed through Start.
-Non-Windows users can use BASH.
-We discourage the use of Anaconda Prompt due to the known issues in setting up system paths.
 Run the following to set up and switch to a new virtual env called `ft-stack`:
     ```bash
     conda init
     conda create -n ft-stack python=3.9
     activate ft-stack
     ```
 5. Next change to the directory `ft-stack` was cloned.
-The following single line will pip install and compile all required libraries.
-    ```bash
-    pip install -e .
-    ```
-    If you are a developer, you also need to run `pip install -r dev-requirements.txt` to get additional dependencies.
+The following single line will pip install and compile all required libraries: `pip install -e .` If you are a developer, you also need to run `pip install -r dev-requirements.txt` to get additional dependencies.

-You can now switch to your Python IDE, set `ft-stack` as the interpreter, and enjoy using FT-Stack.
-Note in some cases, you need to name your environment `venv` or `env` and/or add its name to `.gitignore`.
+6. You can now switch to your Python IDE, set `ft-stack` as the interpreter, and enjoy using FT-Stack.
+For Windows users, many popular Python IDEs, such as PyCharm and Visual Studi Code, support importing Python interpreters through WSL virtual envs natively.
+If you would like to use an IDE without WSL environments support, such as Spyder 5.2.1, you can do so easily using a GUI X-server for WSL such as [vcxsrv](https://sourceforge.net/projects/vcxsrv/) -- such IDEs are available to be installed on Linux using `conda`.
+Note also, in some cases, you need to name your environment `venv` or `env` and/or add its name to `.gitignore`.